Rush Limbo here saying more in five seconds than most hosts will say in their whole careers.

 If you as an individual are conflicted about when a fetus is a human being and has human rights, if you're not sure, then you don't kill it, do you?

-In parts of this country you do.
+Yeah, in parts of this country, you do.

 Because you see, ladies and gentlemen, abortion has always been a political issue that is highly defining of the left.

-Now, Ed Morrissey today at a hot air blog reminds us that Russell Berman reports in New York Sunday the Barack Obama campaign has now acknowledged Obama himself lied about the bill that he torpedoed in 2003 that would have required medical providers to give normal medical attention to infants born alive during an abortion.
+Now, Ed Morrissey today at a hot air blog reminds us that Russell Berman reports in the New York Sunday the Barack Obama campaign has now acknowledged Obama himself lied about the bill that he torpedoed in 2003 that would have required medical providers to give normal medical attention to infants born alive during an abortion.

 The admission comes with a new spin as the campaign finally admits the bill Obama defeated in committee was all but identical to the federal law that passed the Senate unanimously in 2002.

-Indeed, Obama appeared to misstate his position in the CBN interview on Saturday that he did, when he said the federal version he supported was not the bill that was presented at the state level.
+Indeed, Obama appeared to misstate his position in the CBN interview on Saturday that he did when he said the federal version he supported was not the bill that was presented at the state level.

-His campaign acknowledged yesterday, however, that he had voted against an identical bill in the state Senate, and spokesman said that the senator and other lawmakers had concerns that even as worded, the legislation could have undermined existing Illinois abortion law.
+His campaign acknowledged yesterday, however, that he had voted against an identical bill in the state Senate and spokesman said that the senator and other lawmakers had concerns that even as worded, the legislation could have undermined existing Illinois abortion law.

 Those concerns did not exist for the federal bill because there is no federal abortion law.